dami-gupta-git/tumor_board_v0/README.md

 # TumorBoard v0
 An LLM-powered cancer variant actionability assessment tool with a built-in validation framework.

+**TL;DR**:
+Molecular tumor boards manually review cancer variants to assign clinical actionability—a time-consuming process requiring expert panels.
+This research tool automates that workflow by fetching variant evidence from genomic databases (CIViC, ClinVar, COSMIC) and using LLMs to assign AMP/ASCO/CAP tier classifications, mimicking expert judgment.
+Includes a validation framework to benchmark LLM accuracy against gold-standard classifications.
+This is a research prototype exploring whether LLMs can approximate clinical decision-making; not for actual clinical use.

 ## Overview

 TumorBoard combines clinical evidence from multiple genomic databases (CIViC, ClinVar, COSMIC).
-It then uses large language models to emulate an expert application of the **AMP/ASCO/CAP 4-tier classification system**.
+It then uses large language models to approximate expert application of the **AMP/ASCO/CAP 4-tier classification system**.

 ### Key Features